dfinity/awesome-internet-computer/README.md

 - [Sailfish](https://github.com/sailfish-app) - The gateway to open financial services on the Internet Computer.

+### Example Apps

+- [Babmeo](https://github.com/BerkeleyBlockchain/dfinity-research) - Babmeo is an image & video sharing site with transparent recommendations that integrates with DFINITY’s LinkedUp, BigMap, and BigSearch projects to recommend, store, and search videos.

 ## Hackathon projects

 The DFINITY Tungsten Hackathon channeled the energy and excitement of DFINITY's internal engineers over two days in June 2020 to build applications for the Internet Computer.